r1ckd3v/r1ckd3v/README.md

 - 👋 Hi, I’m @erickvr-dev
-- 👀 I’m interested in Full Stack Career
+- 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning Javascript and React
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me erickvr.dev@gmail.com